Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

        \ /
         G
 ~~~
-When the link between F and G fails, F sends an infinity bit to D. D ignores updates reporting G as up from C,B and E and propagates the infinity bit to B,C and E. E knows that G is its direct neighbor and upon receiving the infinity bit, it checks if G is reachable.
+When the link between F and G fails, F sends an infinity value to D. D ignores updates reporting G as up from C,B and E and propagates the infinity value to B,C and E. E knows that G is its direct neighbor and upon receiving the infinity value, it checks if G is reachable.
 Since it is, it advertises a route to G via itself with the direct knowledge bit set.
-Meanwhile B and C have sent the infinity bit to A.
+Meanwhile B and C have sent the infinity value to A.
-D receives the advertisment with the DKB set, ignores the infinity bits from F, B and C and propagates this new route to them.
-B and C ignore the infinity bit from A and propagate the new routing information with the DKB to A.
+D receives the advertisment with the DKB set, ignores the infinity values from F, B and C and propagates this new route to them.
+B and C ignore the infinity value from A and propagate the new routing information with the DKB to A.

 Now the network has converged to the new available Path to G.